rpheuts/routery/readme.md

 [![Circle CI](https://img.shields.io/circleci/project/rpheuts/routery.svg)](https://circleci.com/gh/rpheuts/routery)
 [![License](https://img.shields.io/badge/license-MIT-blue.svg)](https://github.com/rpheuts/routery/blob/master/LICENSE.md)

 Routery is aimed to be a convention-over-configuration dynamic reverse proxy for Docker.
 It can monitor multiple Docker hosts and create dynamic proxy routes for containers based on the container name.
-The incentive to write this tool came from the frustration of not being able to find a siple tool that would allow danymic proxying for containers for multiple Docker hosts.
+The incentive to write this tool came from the frustration of not being able to find a simple tool that would allow dynamic proxying for containers for multiple Docker hosts.

 ## Features